(FCRC) This section explains which eligibility factors must be verified and when and how to verify them.

 If persons, employers, or other agencies will not release information without the client's consent, ask the client to sign Consent to Release of Information (Form 34) if there is not a release statement on the request form.
 Ask the client to sign Authorization to Release Medical Records (Form 4701H) if medical information is needed.
 See WAG 20-28-00 for in-home care clients.

-(FCRC) Use the following procedures when requesting verification of birth, marriage, divorce, or death from the Protective Payee/Verification Unit.
+(FCRC) Use the following procedures to verify birth, marriage, divorce or death: